gastonlesbe/Gaston_demo_cypress/README.md

 Gaston Demo Cypress

 ## Description
 This project contains automated tests for the main login functionality of a web application.
-The tests are written using Cypress.
+The tests are written using Cypress and follow the Page Object Model (POM) structure.

+## Project Structure
+- **locators**: Contains all element selectors for the application.
+- **pages**: Contains page classes encapsulating actions for each page.
+- **testcases**: Contains test cases that use the page classes.

 ## Test Cases
 The following test cases are included in this project: